-- If you have a ladder stored outside, make sure it is secured down with a padlock and chain so it can’t be used to gain access to the property.
+- If you have a ladder stored outside, make sure it is safely locked away or secured down with a padlock and chain so it can’t be used to gain access to the property.

 - High walls, trellising on fence tops, prickly hedges and thorny bushes can be enough to deter thieves as they slow down a quick getaway.

 Collaborate with neighbours